Krutsch/html-encrypt/README.md

 # html-encrypt

-A zero config (and only optional minifiers as dependencies) to enscript html files.
+A zero config (and only optional minifiers as dependencies) to encrypt html files.
 This is a heavy modified clone of [staticrypt](https://github.com/robinmoisson/staticrypt).

 <p align="center">